stengvac/cucumber-sem/README.md

 3. Open index.html and select reports or statistics section.
 4. Inside statistics section you will see graph with test outputs development over time and other graphs (TODO create some meaningful GUI)
 5. Inside reports section can user find latest test outputs and check their detail for more details.
-Also browse results from older builds.
+Also browse results from older builds and more (depends on work involved).

 ## Functionality